jd28/rollnw/lib/nw/rules/README.md

 A `Requirement` is just a set of one or more `Qualifier`s.

-Example: Some thing has requirement of level 4, wisdom betwee [12, 20], and a minium appraise skill of 6.
+Example: Some thing a has requirement of level 4, wisdom between [12, 20], and a minimum appraise skill of 6.
 ```cpp
 auto ability_wisdom = nw::rules().get_constant("ABILITY_WISDOM");